- Giftedness seems like a blessing but may be a burden.

 Another important implication of this study is that while gifted people are at times stereotyped as having awkward or maladaptive personalities, less-social traits including lower extroversion, lower agreeableness, and higher neuroticism were not correlated with giftedness.
 Conscientiousness, interestingly, was not associated with giftedness, although it is independently associated with performance in work and academic settings.
 Being gifted does not guarantee success, but it contributes when properly wielded.

 Though correlation is not causation, it is tempting to wonder whether one could increase Openness.
 Research suggests that it is possible to change personality in desired directions.
 Many enriched educational approaches include pedagogy designed to cultivate imagination, creativity, and lateral thinking.
-Can adults choose to broaden horizons or opt to keep a narrow view, or is this choice itself in the first place a function of Openness?
+Can adults choose to broaden their horizons or opt to keep a narrow view, or is this choice itself in the first place a function of Openness?
 External motivations to increase Openness, such as dating someone more open-minded or wanting to advance professionally, might lead individuals to try new things more than they would if left to their own devices.

 Future research can look at interventions to understand whether open-mindedness, if desired, can be acquired.
 Research on giftedness is important in order to dispel the myths and stigma that are roadblocks for gifted individuals to thrive throughout the lifespan as well as to help develop and provide the resources needed for society to best benefit from these individuals, by informing educational policy and practice, and continuing to understand the causes of, and remedies for, underachievement.